 in the matter.
 This meeting will be led by the Superintendent.

 6. Stage 4 If the matter is not resolved to your satisfaction, and you wish to pursue this matter further, you should put your grievance in writing to the President of the Board of Directors.
-You may be entitled to have a meeting with the grievance committee established annually by the Board of Directors and comprised of If the Board understands that stages 1 and 2 have not been completed, these may be a requirement prior to further action or hearing from the Board.
-A response by the committee may directors.
+You may be entitled to have a meeting with the grievance committee established annually by the Board of Directors and comprised of directors.
 This committee will formally respond by setting a meeting or taking another course of action within thirty (30) days.
 If the Board as a whole is convened to address the grievance, all applicable public open meeting laws will be followed, including prior notice and the right of the employee to request an open meeting or an executive session for the hearing.
-The include a dismissal of the grievance, a formal reprimand of the school employee, or headmaster, and/or a directive for staff to develop an additional policy recommendation for Board consideration.
-Board consideration.
+The board's decision is final.